nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

 !!! note
   In Nautobot 2.0, jobs will no longer be atomic by default so this section will not apply anymore.

+#### Using Bulk ORM Operations

+Bulk ORM operations are available within Django to perform multiple inserts/updates in a single DB query.
+Take a look at the documentation for [bulk_create](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#bulk-create) for example.
+These bulk operations should only be used very carefully in Nautobot.
+The following caveats apply when using them:

+- No change log is generated
+- No model validation is performed (you could for example connect a cable to the same interface on both ends, causing UI views to break)
+- No custom `save` methods are called (for the `Device` model for example this causes all device components from the device type not to be created)

+Bulk ORM operations can nevertheless be a performance improvement, you just have to be very careful when employing them.

 ## Analyzing Job Performance

 In general there are two different metrics to optimize for when developing SSoT jobs: